cjohansen/pharmacist/README.md

 With this addition, the token will be retried 3 times before causing an error - _if the result can be retried_, a decision made by the fetch implementation.
-You will still be notified via the channel returned from `fill` of failed requests that are being retried, the message will look like:
+You will still be notified via the channel returned from `select` of failed requests that are being retried, the message will look like:

 ```clj